 You can open screenshots and other images for editing in the built-in screenshot editor window.
-To open the editor, click Edit screenshots in the launcher window.
-Also, the editor will open after taking screenshots with the Take a screenshot button and after every video recording.
+To open the editor, click Edit captured files.
+Also, the editor will open after taking screenshots with the Take a screenshot button.

 After the screenshot editor window opens, you can choose which screenshot you want to edit: